Agoric/documentation/main/guides/getting-started/contract-rpc.md

 ![smart wallet dapp sequence diagram](./assets/sw-dapp-arch.svg)

 1. A client formats an offer, signs it, and broadcasts it.
-2. The offer is routed to the `walletFactory` contract, which finds (or creates) the `smartWallet` object associated with the signer's addres and uses it to execute the offer.
+2. The offer is routed to the `walletFactory` contract, which finds (or creates) the `smartWallet` object associated with the signer's address and uses it to execute the offer.
 3. The `smartWallet` calls `E(zoe).offer(...)` and monitors the status of the offer, emitting it for clients to query.
 4. Zoe escrows the payments and forwards the proposal to the contract